cdsmith/votebot/README.md

   - **STAR**: Voters rate candidates from 0 to 5 stars.
 The two candidates with the highest average scores advance to a runoff, in which the candidate preferred by the most ballots wins.
   - **IRV**: Voters rank candidates, and the candidate with the fewest first-place votes is eliminated in each round until a candidate has a majority of first-place votes.
   - **Ranked Pairs**: Voters rank candidates, and a consistent candidate ordering is chosen from the strongest pairwise preferences.
+  - **Rivest-Shen GT**: Voters rank candidates, and the winner is chosen according to the unique strategy that maximizes the expected number of voters preferring this outcome versus any alternative.
+This is Condorcet-consistent, but when there is no Condorcet winner, a winner is chosen partially by chance.

 - **Private and Interactive Ballots**:
   Users click a "Vote" button on the public election message to open a private, ephemeral ballot.
 They can select or rearrange their choices using Discord’s message components (buttons, selects), and submit when ready.